FlyingFathead/dvr-yolov8-detection/README.md

 ## Licensing

-- Feel free to use it for non-profit purposes as you see fit, as long as you give credit where it's due.
-- **Commercial Use:** Contact the author at `flyingfathead <@> protonmail.com` or visit [FlyingFathead on GitHub](https://github.com/FlyingFathead) if you have any ideas on that.
+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.

+### Ethos and Intent

+I created this project to support non-profit and educational endeavors.
+While the GPLv3 license permits commercial use, I kindly ask that if you plan to use this project for commercial purposes, you consider reaching out to me.
+Your support and collaboration are greatly appreciated.

+### Contact

+For inquiries, suggestions, or collaborations, please contact me at `flyingfathead@protonmail.com` or visit [FlyingFathead on GitHub](https://github.com/FlyingFathead).

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests on GitHub, or contact the author directly at `flyingfathead@protonmail.com`.
+Feel free to open issues or submit pull requests on GitHub, or contact the author (me) directly at `flyingfathead@protonmail.com`.

 ## Credits